Hank Risan

 Hank Risan (born February 13, 1955) is an American business executive, scientist, and creator of digital media rights and security patents.
+Risan was arrested on August 5th, 2025, and charged with four counts of wire fraud, per the U.S. Attorney's Office, Northern District of California.

 Early life and education

 Risan was born in Burbank, California in 1955.
 He began studying the piano at age 5 and the guitar at age 13.
 At age 15, Risan became an apprentice to fretted instrument maker Jonathan Carmi Simon at the Dulcimer Works in Los Angeles and at age 17 started buying and selling vintage guitars made by C. F. Martin & Company.

 Risan worked with noted neurobiologist Dr. Charles Leo Ortiz, head of the Dept. of Biology at University of California, Santa Cruz (UCSC).
 Risan also did 3-D simulated computer modeling of the tertiary topology of the hemoglobin molecule with a grant from the National Institutes of Health.
 For Dr. Gerhard Ringel, head of the Math department at UCSC, Risan worked on embeddings on orientable and non-orientable surfaces.
 He also worked on a non-computer-based solution for the four color theorem.